 Many people will choose a properly equipped ambulance over one that sails over their heads.
 Familiarity with the turf beneath their feet certainly plays a role.
 But it usually comes down to the land trip being not too long to endure.
 When this reason is taken out, they tend to give medical flights more of a look-in.

-When time is really of the essence, the speed of air transportation gets prized over whatever benefits that may be derived from riding interstate.
+When time is really of the essence, the speed of air transportation gets prized over whatever benefits may be derived from riding interstate.

 If someone close to you suffers a significant trauma and there’s no proper healthcare facility close by, the best thing to do would be to have them flown to one.
 Driving them for hours on end will be out of the question if it’s possible to get them airlifted soon enough.